dsyer/nix-config/updates.md

 * Edit `/etc/hosts` to add well-known endpoints on the local network.
 * Copy `~/.m2/settings.xml` from one of my existing work machines.
-* Set up the quick launch bar in the openbox desktop.
-You drag apps down onto it from the start menu with the _left_ mouse button.
 * Track down all the settings for default browser and terminal and set them up for chrome and terminator respectfully.
 There's one set in `Preferences -> Alternatives Configurator`.
 Also check the keyboard shortcuts in `Preferences -> LXQt -> Shortcuts`.

 ## NVIDIA